shubhamji88/react-sample-app/README.md

 ## Usage

-Choose from a list of examples and then join on any meetign room to test it live.
+Choose from a list of examples and then join on any meeting room to test it live.

 You can also refer the example component code with the path provided.